 It can be tempting to hire the biggest digger you’ll need, but this is a false economy.
 It’s far better to hire a slightly smaller machine because the hire rates are likely to be less.
-For example, rather than a 5-ton digger, you could opt for a 1.5-ton JCB.
-These are ideal for small DIY residential projects such as landscaping, excavating a pond or removing soil for foundations.
+Smaller diggers are ideal for small DIY residential projects such as landscaping, excavating a pond or removing soil for foundations.

 Though most firms will advertise a fixed day rate, there will normally be discounts available.
-For example, digger hire prices might be set at £60 per day.
-However, if you rent the equipment for two days it could cost £105, £145 for three days and so on.
 If you’re unsure how long a project will take, opt to pay for an extra day.
 This is far better than having to send the digger back and rent it again, effectively doubling the delivery fees.

 Hire a Contractor

-Okay, so the idea of driving a digger around your garden might sound like a lot of fun, but these pieces of equipment are actually a lot harder to operate than they look.
+The idea of driving a digger around your garden might sound like a lot of fun, but those pieces of equipment are a lot harder to operate than they look.
 It can take quite a lot of practice to use them efficiently, and you might find half your day is wasted simply trying to operate the machine properly.
-As a result, it’s sometimes wise to pay for an operator too.
-Hiring a contractor will normally cost around £200.

 Consider the Deposit